Cathedral of St Sophia

 Millennium of Russia Monument

-Novgorod’s Philharmonic Concert Hall, within the kremlin grounds, often hosts live classical and popular music concerts; check the website for the schedule and...
+Novgorod’s Philharmonic Concert Hall often hosts live classical and popular music concerts; check the website for the schedule and...

 Cathedral of St Sophia information

-This working cathedral, the kremlin’s focal point, was finished in 1050.
-It has a simple, fortress-like exterior designed to withstand attack or fire (flames had taken out an earlier, wooden church on the site).
-The onion domes were probably added during the 14th century – even so, they are perhaps the first example of this most Russian architectural detail.
-The west doors, dating from the 12th century, have tiny cast-bronze biblical scenes and even portraits of the artists.
-The icons inside date from the 14th century; older ones are in the museum opposite.
+The cathedral's domes were probably added during the 14th century – they are perhaps the first example of this most Russian of architectural details.
+The west doors, dating from the 12th century, have tiny cast-bronze biblical scenes and portraits of the artists.